War and Peace: for me, it's the greatest of all novels, and Tolstoy is the Shakespeare of fiction.

 Larry Rogers: Sword and Scalpel, and M. Gazi Yasargil: Father of Modern Neurosurgery: well-written, informative, engrossing and memorable.
 Attaboy, Pop!

 Charles Dickens: 'inimitable" indeed!
-Unrivaled genius, such a brilliant eye for character, my absolute favorite.
+Straight genius, such a brilliant eye for character, such warmth and loving humor, my absolute favorite.

 Mark Twain: my favorite American author not in my immediate family :-).

 Sir Walter Scott: entertaining and informative—even with the blasts of hot air.

 Jane Austen: timeless and intelligent characters, great stories.